Strategy for Complaint Procurement of Medicines in Acute and non-Acute Hospitals

 The direct purchasing of medicines by the HSE or entities funded by it is a public contract.
 It is subject to the EU Procurement Directive 2014/24/EU and the HSE National Financial Regulations (NFR01) Purchase to Pay.

 The HSE must comply with the relevant procurement procedures in procuring all categories of goods and services, including medicines.
 These are set out in European and National legislation.

-Following a detailed review of the legal framework, the HSE Drugs Management Programme developed a strategy for the Procurement of Medicines in Acute and non-Acute Hospitals (link to doc).
+Following a detailed review of the legal framework, the HSE Drugs Management Programme developed a strategy for the Procurement of Medicines in Acute and non-Acute Hospitals.

 National Dynamic Purchasing System (DPS)

 The strategy recommends the introduction of a National Dynamic Purchasing System (DPS), as the preferred model to facilitate compliant procurement of medicines by HSE and HSE-funded hospitals.